 The highlights include the paved 6.6-mile Joseph Plumb Martin Trail on the south side of the park.

 The best way to access the park is from 1400 North Outer Line Drive in King of Prussia.

-Read more about the best local bike trails in Philadelphia Magazine.
+Read more about the best Montgomery County Trails in Philadelphia Magazine.